Oneida Community Legacy: Oneida Ltd. Project

 A note from the Project Director, Dave Hill

 OL was unique in many ways.
-Given all that has happened to the company over the past years – both good and bad – I think it’s important to create a record of “the way it was.”
-One way to preserve those memories is to collect first-person narratives from people who worked in the company’s various departments.
+Given all that has happened to the company over the past years – both good and bad – I think it’s important to create a record of “the way it was” for both employees and for the family members who were impacted by the company.
+One way to preserve those memories is to collect first-person narratives from people who worked in the company’s various departments and from people who lived under the OL umbrella.

-“An Oneida Community Legacy: Oneida Limited,” the project involves recording memories former employees have of working for OL: the day-to-day routines and notable events in the lives of the people who worked for the largest silverware company in the world, from the shop floor to the Sales Office.
-The recordings will be catalogued and used with museum exhibits and to preserve memories of the company for researchers and future generations.
+“An Oneida Community Legacy: Oneida Limited,” the project involves recording memories former employees and others touched by the company: the day-to-day routines and notable events in the lives of the people whose lives were influenced by the largest silverware company in the world, from the shop floor to the Sales Office to homes in the area.
+The recordings will be cataloged and used with museum exhibits and to preserve memories of the company for researchers and future generations.

 Additional information about the project may be obtained by contacting: